24f1002594-ctrl/Project_24-test-non/README.md

 ## Summary
 This project was automatically generated to fulfill the following task:

-Create a simple Bootstrap page with a heading 'Hello World' and a button that shows an alert when clicked
+Create a simple Bootstrap page with a heading 'Hello Shreedeep, thank you for the Night!' and a button that shows an alert when clicked

 ## Setup
 1. Clone this repository